ppone/docs/integrations/cardknox.md

-# USAePay Integration
+# Cardknox Integration

-This document details how to connect the [USAePay](https://usaepay.com) payment gateway to accept payments and how our integration works.
+This document details how to connect the [Cardknox](https://cardknox.com) payment gateway to accept payments and how our integration works.

 ## Capabilities

-The USAePay payment gateway on Invoiced supports the following features:
+The Cardknox payment gateway on Invoiced supports the following features:

 Capability | Supported
 -----------|------------